WilliamRADFunk/data-glutton/README.md

 In the right section (`Export Options`), you can select specific entities you want to download and whether you want to include the ontology files in that download.

+`Note:`

+_Some sections scrape *ALOT* of entities.
+This can be a very time consuming process.
+Might be a good time to get a cup of coffee._

+_The same can be said when downloading these entities to a zip bundle.
+There are millions of triples and this takes time.
+When in doubt, look at the console window that's running the backend process.
+You'll see a logged progression of whatever step it's on at that moment._

 ### Entities Page

 On this page, you have the option to either view the entities you've collected by category, or via a simple search mode.
 The toggles to switch between each mode is in the upper-righthand corner of the `Entities` section.